 A full switch is rarely necessary.
 Instead of an alter switching to front, they can exert passive influence on the alter currently at front.
 Passive influence can be described as intrusions from alters that are not currently prominent in the mind or using the body.
 This may manifest as ego-alien thoughts, feelings, emotions, opinions, preferences, urges, or actions.
 These intrusions may vary in strength and influence and may result in the fronting alter taking actions or voicing opinions that they can't explain or account for.
 These intrusions may also cause the fronting alter to gain skills and abilities that they do not usually have (such as public speaking despite normally suffering from social phobia) or losing skills and abilities that they would expect to always be there (such as reading or recognizing loved ones).
 Memories that are transmitted through passive influence may not remain once the influence is over, leaving the fronting alter unable to recall what the memory contained.
 On the other hand, passive influence may also lead to certain memories, emotions, sensations, or views becoming inaccessible to the fronting alter until the influence ends.

-Passive influence is more common than switching, and it is far more covert and hard to notice.
+Passive influence is more common than switching, and it is more covert and harder to notice.
 Even switching is rarely as blatant or extreme as the media commonly portrays.
-It is rarely accompanied by an alter changing what clothing the system is wearing, announcing themselves in public or to anyone but close friends who have expressed previous interest in knowing which alters is out, or extreme whiplashes in behavior or personality.
+It is rarely accompanied by an alter changing what clothing the system is wearing, announcing themselves in public, or extreme whiplashes in behavior or personality.
+Although an individual's therapist or spouse may learn to recognize not only switches but specific alters, most others may rationalize away any switching that they notice as the individual with DID being abnormally tired, grumpy, or in a strange mood.
+Even close friends who have expressed previous interest in knowing which alter is out may find that the DID system tries to hide switches from them and that only a few alters that feel very comfortable around the friend are actually willing to make their presence known.
 Most systems will go to great lengths to hide their condition.
 Denying and downplaying symptoms as much as possible is common.